domingohui/100-days-of-code/log.md

 **Today's Progress**: Wrote a minimal present_card page with ReactJS.
 Finishing the ReactJS tutorial.

 **Thoughts**: It seems that it's fairly trivial to render data to a ReactJS from the server.
 But it'd be interesting to see how to push/post data back to the server.

+## Day 3: January 13, 2017

+**Totay's Progress**: Read up more about React component rendering.
+Also figured out how to pass data from a Django server to.

+**Thoughts**: By passing data to a global variable through a Django template is probably not the best idea, but will experiment it for now :P